kkr016/mongoDB/README.md

 # mongoDB

-Here, I am performing basic operarions in MongoDB using pymongo and pandas libraries.
+Here, I am performing basic operarions in MongoDB using pymongo and pandas libraries (task_mongo_stu.py) and perform CRUD operations to manipulate data in MongoDB:
+      Create, retrieve, update, and delete (CRUD) in telephone directory (task_mongo_crud.py)

 Loaded the student.json dataset and create a database.
-After that, i nsert the students record into the collection.
+After that, insert the students record into the collection.

 Queries need to answer:
 1)      Find the student name who scored maximum scores in all (exam, quiz and homework)?